hminle/gamut-mlp/README.md

 - Train dataset: [Download 2000 512x512 16-bit ProPhoto images](https://ln5.sync.com/dl/b9fae1a30/cnfhh9a7-2r87gipm-c6b5u92t-47u8cjy7)

 ## Code:
-Our source code if for PyTorch platforms. *There is no guarantee that the trained models produce EXACTLY the same results, but it should be equivalent.*
+Our source code is for PyTorch platforms. *There is no guarantee that the trained models produce EXACTLY the same results, but it should be equivalent.*

 ### Setup environment:
 - We provide `environment.yml` for conda, which can be installed with: `conda env create -f environment.yml`